 That afternoon on the jetty was memorable not only for the sunglasses incident, but for the simplicity and old-fashioned family fun we had.
 Children fished with hand-lines and leapt off the jetty, and guests struck up casual conversations with others.
 The sun was setting, everyone was happy – and nobody was holding a mobile phone.

 From the very first days, the ethos of Telunas focused on building partnerships and relationships with the surrounding community.
 Nathan McGill says the resort has links to more than 50 villages on neighbouring islands.
-“The majority of the 70 staff from Telunas Private Island hail from within a 30-minute radius and many received in-house training when they began work here,” he says.
+“The majority of the 70 staff from Telunas Private Island hail from within a 30-minute radius,” he says.
+“Many received in-house training when they began work here.”
 The staff are undoubtedly one of the strengths of Telunas – friendly, authentic and genuinely caring.

 Guests and school groups visit local villages and often get involved in community development projects.
-Nathan stresses the aim is to work in partnership on tasks such as building a volleyball court or painting a school.
+They might help build a volleyball court or paint a school, for example.
 “We carefully choose projects that are sustainable and do not create dependence on Telunas,” he says.
 Both my children have visited Telunas on school trips and benefited greatly from their interactions with Riau children, and participation in activities in the villages.

 With the turtle population in decline, Nathan had a hatchery and large shelter built for the guards to stay in overnight during the laying season.
-“The guards collect the eggs and put them in the hatchery, and last year we successfully released the baby turtles into the ocean.”
+“The guards collect the eggs and put them in the hatchery.
+Last year, we successfully released the baby turtles into the ocean.”
 Nathan’s next quest is to devise a sustainable waste business to manage the volume of garbage discarded into the environment from local villages.
 “We’ve tried once, and I’m trying a second time – it’s tough because it’s too easy just to put rubbish out the window,” he says.

 Telunas is the perfect escape from the day-to-day city grind.
 Our family benefited from the two-night stay in different ways.
 The simple experience of fishing with a hand-line (and figuring out how to extract a hook from the fish’s mouth) was a great pleasure for my son.
 My daughter enjoyed jumping countless times off the jetty, and encouraging the younger guests to be brave and join her.
 Without Wi-Fi, my hubby was free to let his mind wander in any direction, to swim, walk around the island and relax.
-For me, the simplicity, closeness to nature and unstructured days allowed room for conversation and connection – things that are often impossible in the busy lives we lead.
-I’m looking forward to a return visit!
+For me, the simplicity, closeness to nature and unstructured days allowed room for conversation and connection.
+These things are often impossible in the busy lives we lead; I’m very much looking forward to a return visit.

-After taking the 11.10 am or 3.10pm ferry from HarbourFront to Sepukang in Batam, you clear customs and then meet the Telunas representative on the other side for the transfer to the private boat.
-It takes between 60 and 90 minutes to reach Telunas, passing by some beautiful island scenery.
-On the day of departure, take a 9.30am or 2pm ferry, which puts you back in Singapore at 1.30 or 6pm respectively.
+First, take the ferry from HarbourFront to Sepukang in Batam.
+After clearing customs, you meet the Telunas representative on the other side for the transfer to the private boat.
+It’s a 60-to-90-minute trip to Telunas, passing by beautiful island scenery.
 Telunas is one hour behind Singapore time.